 In the artist’s life, loving was oft closely associated with farewell and death.
 The life-threatening diphtheria infection of her eldest son Hans in 1908 led to a series of her most impressive works.
 These feature a woman wrestling with a personification of death for the life of her child.
 The artist approached the poignant theme in virtuoso chalk, charcoal and pencil drawings of highest intensity and extreme profundity.
 In the creative process, Kollwitz again and again discarded possible artistic solutions, wrestling for a form of expression which is universally valid and easily understood.
 A few years later, she lost her youngest son Peter who fell in the war.
 This calamity had a profound impact on her role as a mother and an artist and strongly influenced her work.

-The Käthe Kollwitz Museum Köln, founded on the occasion of the 40th anniversary of the artist’s death, celebrates its 35th anniversary in 2020 with these two exhibitions.
+The Käthe Kollwitz Museum Köln, founded on the occasion of the 40th anniversary of the artist’s death, celebrates its 35th anniversary in 2020 with this exhibition.
 The works on display are from the museum’s own extensive collection.